camille-004/my-interview-prep/ml_system_design.md

 - Have an embedding model that projects these documents in the same embedding space can help in retrieval and ranking of tasks for recommendation, search, feed, etc.
 - Can generate embeddings for both of the above pairs of entities in the same space by creating a two-tower neural network model that encodes each item using their raw features.
     - Optimize the inner product loss such that positive pairs from interactions have a higher score and random pairs have a lower score.

+## Transfer Learning

+### Motivation

+1. **Growth in the ML community and knowledge sharing**: Strong desire to share state-of-the-art-models and datasets in the community.
+2. **Common sub-problems**: For example, in all visual understanding nad prediction areas, tasks such as finding edges, boundaries, and background are common sub-problems.
+In text domain, semantic understanding of textual terms can be helpful in almost all problems where the user is represented by text terms (recommendation, search, ads)
+3. **Limited supervised learning data and training resources**
+    - Limited amount of training data available for models to generalize well.
+In transfer learning, we have the ability to start learning from pre-trained models, so we can utilize the knowledge from similar domains
+    - Self-supervised learning models utilize massive available datasets for text and image representation, Word2Vec embedding models don't need any manual labels and can use books and Wikipedia data to build a semantic understanding
+    - Transfer learning optimizes training resources.
+Google can train a BERT model on billions of examples with massive computing power, but others are going to find it challenging to train similar optimized models.
+Don't have to reinvest those resources, instead plug in the output of the BERT model and use it as sub-model in training process

+### Techniques
+- **Extract features from useful layers**.
+Keep the initial layers of the pre-trained model and remove the final layers.
+Add the new layer to keep the remaining chunk and train them for final classification.
+- **Fine-tuning**.
+Change or tune existing parameters in a pre-trained network, optimizing the model parameters during training for supervised prediction task.
+See how many layers can we freeze and how many final layers we want to fine-tune, requires understanding of the model architecture.